khoih-prog/MySQL_MariaDB_Generic/README.md

 5. For **RP2040**, use the SPI's pins as follows:

-  - SS/CS = GP17 default or GP5 by modifing `defines.h`
+  - SS/CS = GP17 default or GP5 by modifying `defines.h`
   - MOSI  = GP19
   - MISO  = GP16
   - SCK   = GP18